-Council has a responsibility to the community to ensure the built environment is safe for use and/or occupation.
+Council has a responsibility to the community to ensure the built environment is safe.
 This includes investigating unsafe or illegal buildings and issuing the appropriate Notice or Order to resolve the issues.

 There are a number of factors that may make a building unsafe such as time, weather, natural disaster or an accident.
 Council will inspect the works to determine the issue and work with the owner to repair or demolish the building to make it safe.